microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 }
 ```

----

-Public classes, structs, and enums should all go in their own files.
+## Public classes, structs, and enums should all go in their own files.
----

->If the class, struct, or enum can be made private then it's okay to be included in the same file.
+If the class, struct, or enum can be made private then it's okay to be included in the same file.
 This avoid compilations issues with Unity and ensure that proper code abstraction occurs, it also reduces conflicts and breaking changes when code needs to change.

 ### Don't: